 I have always wanted to visit the ICE! exhibit at the Opryland Hotel Resort & Convention Center in Nashville.
-Each year at Christmas I have seen lots of pictures on Facebook from family and friends when they visit but, two of the last three years, we have had a newborn at Christmas.
-Now that the girls are 1 and 3 years old I thought it would be a perfect year to visit.
-Since we aren’t in crazy survival mode it was important to me to be very intentional this holiday season to create memories with our family and follow through with holiday traditions as well as make new ones.
+Each year at Christmas, I see many pictures on Facebook from family and friends when they visit, but two of the last three years, we have had a newborn at Christmas.
+Now that the girls are 1 and 3 years old, I thought it would be a perfect year to visit.
+Since we aren’t in crazy survival mode, it was important to me to be very intentional this holiday season to create memories with our family and follow through with holiday traditions as well as make new ones.

-My hubby took off work last Friday and we made plans to visit the ICEi!
+My hubby took off work last Friday, and we made plans to visit the ICEi!
 Exhibit and take the kids to one of our favorite restaurants in Nashville while we were there.
-Although we had initially planned on staying a couple of nights, both of our big kids ended up having basketball practice and games so we decided to make a day trip since we are only three hours away.
-It was such a fun surprise to share with the kids and they were so excited about a family day.
+Although we had initially planned on staying a couple of nights, both of our big kids ended up having basketball practice and games, so we decided to make a day trip since we are only three hours away.
+It was such a fun surprise to share with the kids, who were excited about a family day.

-We started out in a room with lots of screens that gave us a little background information about how the ICE!
+We started in a room with lots of screens that gave us a little background information about how the ICE!
 Indoor Winter Wonderland is created.
-It was fascinating to hear that the two million pounds of colorful ice sculptures were carved by 40 artisans from Harbin, China.
+It was fascinating to hear that 40 artisans carved the two million pounds of colorful ice sculptures from Harbin, China.

-The first thing do before going inside the exhibit is to grab one of the blue parkas that are provided.
-They also gave us a blanket for the little girls that we put on top of the blanket we brought with us.
+Before going inside the exhibit, the first thing to do is to grab one of the blue parkas provided.
+They also gave us a blanket for the little girls we put on top of the blanket we brought.
 The temperature inside the exhibit is 9 degrees.
-Since I had seen pictures of our friends touring the exhibit over the years in the signature blue parkas I didn’t realize how important it was for us to be prepared.
+Since I had seen pictures of our friends touring the exhibit over the years in the signature blue parkas, I didn’t realize how important it was for us to be prepared.
 Thankfully, a friend had explained to us how we needed to bring gloves, scarves, warm socks, boots, etc. Even though the blue parkas are warm, bundling up is very helpful.

-This year ICE! has a brand new theme and it is one of my favorite all-time Christmas movies featuring A Charlie Brown Christmas.
-We were all absolutely amazed at the detail that went into each of the sculptures and the exhibit as a whole.
+ICE! has a brand new theme this year and is one of my favorite all-time Christmas movies featuring A Charlie Brown Christmas.
+We were all amazed at the detail that went into each sculpture and the exhibit as a whole.

-There were lots of different opportunities to interact with the displays making it even more fun.
+There were many different opportunities to interact with the displays making it even more fun.

-Of course, every kid’s favorite part of the exhibit are the four two-story tall ice slices.
+Of course, every kid’s favorite part of the exhibit is the four two-story tall ice slides.

 This might be my favorite part of the Peanuts display.
 The Christmas tree is so life-like!

-I just can’t get enough of that sweet blanket with Linus.
-My son carried around a blanket everywhere he went when he was a baby.
-When he was little we would watch Peanut cartoons and he would always say he loved Linus because of his blanket.
+I can’t get enough of that sweet blanket with Linus.
+My son carried a blanket everywhere he went when he was a baby.
+When he was little, we watched Peanut cartoons, and he always said he loved Linus because of his blanket.
 It’s amazing how memories can be evoked so clearly.

-(As this point, my phone turned itself off because it was so cold so I had to let it warm back up for a little while before it would work again.)
+(At this point, my phone turned off because it was so cold, so I had to let it warm back up for a little while before it would work again.)

-The crystal clear ice along with the painstaking attention to every detail of the nativity left me speechless.
+The crystal clear ice and meticulous attention to every detail of the nativity left me speechless.
 I loved the Peanuts display of A Charlie Brown Christmas, but the full nativity was beyond any nativity I have ever seen.

 Facing the nativity is this enormous, gorgeous angelic being.
 We all were so impressed with the entire exhibit, but the nativity was our favorite part by far.
 I can’t imagine the time it took to create the exhibit.
-It really was something that has to be seen in person as pictures just don’t do it justice.
+It was something that had to be seen in person, as pictures don’t do it justice.

 Here are a couple of other favorite memories of our day:

-For everyone that deals with any kind of peanut or tree nut allergies, I wanted to point out these cookies.
+I wanted to point out these cookies for everyone with peanut or tree nut allergies.
 My daughter has severe peanut and tree nut allergies.
 Over the past 11 years, I can count on one hand the times she has been able to enjoy a treat like this.
 I am so thankful to whoever ordered these cookies to sell in the gift shop.
-They had several varieties available and they were all nut free.
+They had several varieties available, and they were all nut-free.
 Thank you, thank you, thank you!

-In both the snack area outside of the ICE! exhibit and inside Holiday Halls toddlers and younger children will love making a Build-A-Bear.
-Over the years, we have created so many special memories with all of our Build-A-Bear stuffed animals.
+In both the snack area outside of the ICE!
+Exhibit and inside Holiday Halls, toddlers and younger children will love making a Build-A-Bear.
+Over the years, we have created many special memories with our Build-A-Bear stuffed animals.

-Inside the Opryland Hotel and Resort Center, there are signs that direct you to Holiday Halls.
-To be more present in the moment with my kids, I tried to be intentional in not having my phone out the entrie time therefore I missed getting pictures inside Holiday Halls.
+Inside the Opryland Hotel and Resort Center, some signs direct you to Holiday Halls.
+To be more present in the moment with my kids, I tried to be intentional in not having my phone out the entire time; therefore, I missed getting pictures inside Holiday Halls.